venhdev/dio_curl_interceptor/README.md

 ## Features

-- 🔍 Automatically converts Dio HTTP requests to cURL commands
+- 🔍 Converts Dio HTTP requests to cURL commands, easily shareable for debugging or tools like Postman.
-- 📝 Logs cURL commands to the console with custom styles and printer
+- 📝 Logs cURL commands with configurable styles and custom printer.
-- ⚙️ Configurable options for logging behavior
-- 🔄 Support for FormData conversion
-- 🧰 Standalone utility methods for custom interceptors
+- 🧰 Provides standalone utility methods for custom interceptors and direct use.

-- 🛠️ Direct utility functions without requiring the full interceptor
+### Upcoming Features

+- 💾📊 Cached cURL commands and a dedicated Flutter widget for reviewing logs.

 > This package is actively maintained with ❤️ and updated regularly with improvements, bug fixes, and new features